Aircraft in fiction: Space Shuttle orbiter

-SPAD

-The 1927 William Wellman film Wings featured a SPAD S.VII among many types depicting World War I aircraft.

-Race Bannon, flying a SPAD S.XIII, fights a dogfight with a Fokker D.VII, flown by Baron Heinrich von Frohleich in Episode 10 of Jonny Quest, "Shadow of the Condor", first aired 20 November 1964.

 Stampe SV.4

 The 1976 film Aces High uses several modified Stampe SV.4 aircraft made to look like Royal Flying Corps Royal Aircraft Factory S.E.5 aircraft.
 These were prepared by Bianchi Aviation Film Services and flown by well-known pilots including Neil Williams.

 Standard J

 A Standard J-1 appeared in the 1923 film The Eleventh Hour, which starred Alan Hale Sr. During the film, a J-1 attacks a submarine on the surface but the aircraft is hit by return fire from the vessel and it explodes in mid-air.
 To film the scene, stunt pilot Dick Kerwood was required to fly over the submarine (loaned by the US Navy) in San Diego Bay and, at about 3,000 feet, parachute out of his plane after setting the timer to explosives which would detonate ten seconds later.
 However the timer proved faulty and the aircraft exploded before Kerwood could bale out.
 He was seriously concussed but otherwise escaped injury and he managed to open his chute in time.